 How to Get Rid of an MCA UCC Lien

-In most cases, UCC-1 filings are removed as soon as you’ve repaid the debt.
+In most cases, UCC-1 filings are removed as soon as the borrower has repaid the debt.
 However, an MCA UCC lien can stay on your business credit reports, even after you’ve satisfied the debt.

 If this happens, you have some options: